 Keeping a fire extinguisher in the break room is essential as it can help quickly prevent small fires caused by kitchen appliances such as microwaves, stoves, and other food-related appliances.

 Having a fire extinguisher in the break room helps create a safe work environment and can save lives.
-In an emergency, having a fire extinguisher nearby will allow employees to quickly put out any small fires before they get out of control.
+In an emergency, having a fire extinguisher nearby will allow employees to quickly extinguish any small fires before they get out of control.
 It also serves as an important reminder that safety should always be a top priority at the workplace.
-Having a fire extinguisher in the break room can also be an important visual reminder of the importance of safety and the best practices to follow should a fire occur.
+Having a fire extinguisher in the break room can also be an important visual reminder of safety and the best practices to follow should a fire occur.

 Every office should have a fire extinguisher, especially if it contains combustible materials such as paper or furniture.
 Keeping a fire extinguisher in offices can help prevent or contain fires that may occur due to electrical faults, faulty equipment, human error, or other causes.
 Having a fire extinguisher readily available and easily accessible could also save lives in an emergency.

-A fire extinguisher in hallways is essential, as it ensures easy access to the device in a fire emergency.
+A fire extinguisher in hallways is essential, ensuring easy access to the device in a fire emergency.
 Having them in hallways at the workplace ensures they can be easily accessed in case of a fire emergency.
 Fire extinguishers help to control small fires before they become unmanageable, and having them located throughout the workplace increases the chances of quickly containing a fire emergency.

 4. Emergency Exits